bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 River?
 Okay, cool.
 And that post said, hey, we really need people to dig into this covenant stuff from a design perspective.
-So that kind of kicked that off a little bit, and then we decided to create this learning call.\
+So that kind of kicked that off a little bit, and then we decided to create this learning call.

 I don't know how about how everyone else is on this topic.
 Until a month ago or so, I basically heard about that it exists, and that there were a bunch of technical proposals called CTV, that basically make no sense if you hear them and you're not familiar with anything.
 The term "covenant" didn't really tell us anything.
 I put Alien Covenant in the background because literally that's the only time in my life that I've ever heard the term covenant.
 Couldn't even figure out what that's supposed to do.
-I did listen to some podcasts recently, by Stefan Livera, that were extremely helpful and have this great overview, and I don't think it's actually that difficult after listening to those podcasts.\
+I did listen to some podcasts recently, by Stephan Livera, that were extremely helpful and have this great overview, and I don't think it's actually that difficult after listening to those podcasts.
 We're here on this call now that we can kind of shed some light on this stuff, and then hopefully we can work towards some of these design explorations and figure out how this technical mumbo jumbo can actually make Bitcoin more useful, for more people.
 And maybe address scaling.
 I don't know, what is everyone else bringing into this conversation here?

 Michael Hasse: 00:02:30

 I came across covenants relatively early, during or after my grant started.
 It can help to improve the programmability of Bitcoin, of wallets, of transactions.
 In terms of, let's say, automated inheritance or vaulting features that might be helpful.
 I focus more on Miniscript, which is something that exists today and can do something limited, something similar.